 3rd January 2017

 Desert is definitely over.
-I can tell by the amount of human being around me.
+I can tell by the amount of human beings around me.

 It’s been an amazing experience, I wish I could do that again soon.

 In the meantime I got lost in Adelaide, cursing the tonnes of roadworks that wouldn’t let me find the botanical garden, the main reason I was there.
-I went for a ride in the CBD, very nice and tidy, and after a good hour wandering around I give up and head to Carrick Hill.
-The drive to the pretty suburb brings back memories from Italy years ago, where everyone had a piece of green land to grow their own tomatoes and go wild with roses and geraniums.
+I went for a ride in the CBD, very nice and tidy, and after a good hour wandering around I gave up and headed to Carrick Hill.
+The drive to the pretty suburb brings back memories from Italy, where everyone had a piece of green land to grow their own tomatoes and go wild with roses and geraniums.
 The difference between here and Sydney is that here everything seems to make sense.
 The most expensive suburbs in Sydney are a big mess of big million dollar houses built with different styles, one next to the other.

 I’ll never afford to live in those suburbs anyway, so whatever…

 I copy and paste a part of my last blog where I talk about Carrick Hill cause I am too lazy to write down everything again.